ryancahildebrandt/resume/Full_Resume.md

 *Independent Research Grant*<br>

 - Translating and synthesizing literature written in English and Japanese for further use in my undergraduate thesis study as a part of a student research grant awarded through Colgate University

+---

+## Publications

+- Crumb, R., Hildebrandt, R. & Sutton, T. M. (2019).
+The value of handwritten notes: A failure to find state-dependent effects when using a laptop to take notes and complete a quiz.

+## Conference Presentations

+- Hildebrandt, R., Sutton, T. M. (2019, November).
+Investigating Emotion-label and Emotion-laden Words in a Semantic Satiation Paradigm.
+Poster presented at the Psychonomic Society 2019 Annual Meeting, Montreal, Quebec, Canada.
+- Sutton, T. M., Crumb, R., & Hildebrandt, R. (2019, May).
+State-Dependent Learning and Note-Taking Strategies.
+Poster presented at the APS Annual Convention.
+Washington, DC, USA.